Bereket-U/lets-review/README.md

 # Lets Review<br>Full Stack Web App

-Lets Review is a full stack web app, Lets Review is a full stack web app, where users post their products and get review and feedbacks from their other users.
+Lets Review is a full stack web app, where users post their products and get reviews and feedbacks from other users.

 ---